 - Periodontitis, a more serious condition that can lead to bone and tooth loss

-- recurrent gingivitis
+- Recurrent gingivitis

 Gingivitis treatment in Turkey

-If the diagnosis is made in the early stage, gingivitis is often treated in Turkey by establishing good oral hygiene, such as brushing and flossing for longer periods and more frequently, in addition to using an antiseptic mouthwash, so gingivitis is successfully reversed and recovery is achieved.
+If the diagnosis is made in the early stage, gingivitis is often treated in Turkey by establishing good oral hygiene, such as brushing and flossing for longer periods and more frequently, in addition to using an antiseptic mouthwash, so gingivitis is successfully reversed and healing is achieved.

 In some cases, treatment can also be based on care by a dentist, such as:Teeth cleaning from tartar in the clinic And follow-up procedures that the patient performs at home.